pen1064/credit_challenge/README.md

       'rest_framework',
       'apps.endpoints',
       'apps.ml']
-  ROOT_URLCONF = 'misty_dc.urls' #make sure it's same as whatever project that you make SECRET_KEY = 'django-insecure-' # delete just for security reason
+  SECRET_KEY = 'django-insecure-' # delete just for security reason
 ```
 7. Edit apps/endpoints/apps.py, such that it knows the endpoints folder has moved into the apps folder